gpdmartins/Projects/README.md

 **Change Return Program** - The user enters a cost and then the amount of money given.
 The program will figure out the change and the number of quarters, dimes, nickels, pennies needed for the change.

 **Binary to Decimal and Back Converter** - Develop a converter to convert a decimal number to binary or a binary number to its decimal equivalent.
+DONE

 **Calculator** - A simple calculator to do basic operators.
 Make it a scientific calculator for added complexity.